kevin-tracy/dpax/README.md

 # dpax
-Differentiable collision detection for capsules in JAX that is fully compatible with `jit`, `grad`, and `vmap`.
-This is based on the following [arXiv paper](https://arxiv.org/abs/2207.00202), and existing Julia package [DiffPills.jl](https://github.com/kevin-tracy/DiffPills.jl).
+Differentiable collision detection for capsules or polygones in JAX that is fully compatible with `jit`, `grad`, and `vmap`.

+The capsule collision detection is based on the following [arXiv paper](https://arxiv.org/abs/2207.00202), and existing Julia package [DiffPills.jl](https://github.com/kevin-tracy/DiffPills.jl).

+The polytope collision detection is based on the following [arXiv paper](https://arxiv.org/abs/2207.00669), and existing Julia package [DifferentiableCollisions.jl](https://github.com/kevin-tracy/DifferentiableCollisions.jl).

-For general purpose differentiable collision detection between convex primitives, see this follow on-work [arXiv paper](https://arxiv.org/abs/2207.00669), and Julia package [DifferentiableCollisions.jl](https://github.com/kevin-tracy/DifferentiableCollisions.jl).
+For general purpose differentiable collision detection between a variety of convex primitives, see the [second paper](https://arxiv.org/abs/2207.00669) and [DifferentiableCollisions.jl](https://github.com/kevin-tracy/DifferentiableCollisions.jl).
+The framework in that package can handle interactions between any pair of 5 different convex primitives.
+In this repo, only functionality for polytopes has been ported to python/JAX.

 ## Installation